SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 # Exercise 3.1 - Create an IFlow from scratch to receive a Sales Order creation event, transform into embeddings, and persist to HANA Vector DB

+In this exercise, you will build an IFlow from scratch.
+Please ensure you follow the steps in the exact sequence outlined in this guide.

 ## Step 1 - Create a new IFlow

 1. In the Artifacts tab, click on 'Add' -> 'Integration Flow'